junichi11/netbeans-github-issues-plugin/README.md

 ### Schedules

 If an issue has a milestone and it has a due date, the issue is added to schedule category.

+### Insert and manage templates

+You can insert a template and manage templates using buttons below the description.
+All templates are used globally. (i.e. It isn't templates per repository.)

+**NOTE:**You cannot remove the default template.
+If you remove it, it will be initilized.
+You cannot edit a template name.
+So, if you want to change it, just remove it, then add a new template.

 ## Default queries